John S. Mosby: 1863

 Mosby was formally promoted to the rank of captain two days later, on March 15, 1863, and major on March 26, 1863.

-On May 3, 1863, Mosby attacked and captured supply depot Warrenton Junction, Virginia guarded by about 80 men of the 1st West Virginia Volunteer Cavalry Regiment; Mosby's losses were 1 killed and 20 wounded/and or captured; Union losses were 6 officers and 14 privates killed and wounded.
+On May 3, 1863, Mosby attacked and captured a supply depot at Warrenton Junction, Virginia, guarded by about 80 men of the 1st West Virginia Volunteer Cavalry Regiment; Mosby's losses were 1 killed and 20 wounded and/or captured; Union losses were 6 officers and 14 privates killed and wounded.

-On May 29, 1863, Mosby with 40 men led a raid in Greenwich, Virginia derailing a supply train; a battle occurred between Mosby's forces and the Union Cavalry under Colonel Mann who commanded the 1st Vermont Cavalry; 5th New York Cavalry; 7th Michigan Cavalry; Mosby was obliged to retreat losing 6 killed; 20 wounded and 10 men and 1 howitzer captured; Union losses were 4 killed and 15 wounded.
+On May 29, 1863, Mosby with 40 men led a raid on Greenwich, Virginia, derailing a supply train.
+A battle broke out between Mosby's forces and the Union Cavalry under Colonel Mann, who commanded the 1st Vermont Cavalry; 5th New York Cavalry; 7th Michigan Cavalry.
+Mosby was obliged to retreat, losing 6 killed, 20 wounded, and 10 men and 1 howitzer captured; Union losses were 4 killed and 15 wounded.

 On June 10, 1863, Mosby led 100 men on a raid across the Potomac River to attack the Union camp at Seneca, Maryland.
 After routing a company of the Sixth Michigan Cavalry and burning their camp, Mosby reported the success to J.E.B.
 Stuart.
 This drew Stuart's attention to Rowser's Ford.
 Mosby had crossed the Potomac there, and during the night of June 27 Stuart's forces would use the same crossing while separated from Lee's army, and thus didn't arrive at Gettysburg until the afternoon of the second day of the battle.
 Thus, some analysts claim Lee stumbled into the battle without his cavalry, partly because of Mosby's successful skirmish at Seneca three weeks earlier.

 Mosby endured his first serious wound of the war on August 24, 1863, during a skirmish near Annandale, Virginia, when a bullet hit him through his thigh and side.
 He retired from the field with his troops and returned to action a month later.